Why Menopausal Symptoms May Continue

 Try yoga to reduce stress.
 Heated or hot yoga is not advised.

 Be sure you are consuming enough water.
 During menopause, you tend to sweat more often which means you lose more fluid.
 Strive to get at least eight glasses of water in per day.
-Add young coconut water or watermelons to cool your core temperature from the inside out.
+Add coconut water or watermelons to cool your core temperature from the inside out.

 Replace fried and processed foods which healthy fats like avocados, coconut, and olive oil.